Liberté, Égalité, Fraternité 1

 Bracelets from the early neoclassical period are very rare and usually they date from around 1800 and after.
-Those were either rigid bracelets of simple design or made from several center pieces linked together - en esclavage - by small chains of anchor, or flat geometrical, links.
+Those were either rigid bracelets of simple design or made from several centerpieces linked together – en esclavage – by small chains of anchor, or flat geometrical, links.
 The inlays for these bracelets were the same as for rings and necklaces.
-Usually they were worn in pairs, especially when the were part of a parure.
-This use of wearing bracelets in pairs was so common during the empire that when Josephine de Beauharnais (first wife of Napoleon I) offered a bracelet to a flower girl, the girl immediately offered her other wrist to receive a second bracelet.
+Usually, they were worn in pairs, especially when they were part of a parure.
+This use of wearing bracelets in pairs was so common during the empire that when Josephine de Beauharnais (first wife of Napoleon I) offered a bracelet to a flower girl, the girl immediately offered her other wrist to receive a second bracelet2

 Greek négligée style dresses bared the arms to the shoulder which invited armlets to be worn.
 Armlets were generally rigid and of simple, flat design.
 Usually worn between the shoulder and the elbow, sometimes they were fitted just below the elbow, and armlets were always worn in pairs.

 Earrings from the early neoclassical period, in particular, the Louis Seize era, were still much decorated with diamonds and pearls.
 Later, around 1800, these changed into a flat geometrical design, often as 3 motifs below each other and with an s-shaped tension wire to keep it fixated on the ear; the so-called poissardes.
 The girandole earrings remained in fashion during this period, often set with colored stones as garnets with foiled backs.

 A type of earrings seen mostly on portraits around the turn of the 19th century are large pearl drops suspended from a round smaller one or a small cluster.

 On heavy earrings an extra eye could have been soldered on the ear wire through which a thread was drawn and attached to the hair, giving extra support to the earlobe.3